mjaviem/suttas-spanish/README.md

 ## 🛠 Translation Process

 Translation workflow and management are handled using [OmegaT](https://omegat.org/), a professional computer-assisted translation (CAT) tool.
 This allows us to maintain a consistent glossary and translation memory across the entire project.

+### Abbreviations and Editing of Original Texts

+In the Pali Canon, abbreviations such as `...pe...` are commonly used to omit passages repeated in other suttas.
+For clarity, these passages are sometimes completed using parallel texts and shown in brackets.
+## Key Pali Terms

+Some words are left untranslated in Pali.
+If you are not familiar with them, here are their meanings:

+- **Arahant**: Worthy.
+Deserving.
+- **Bhante**, **bhadante**: Reverend.
+- **Bhikkhu**: Monk.
+- **Saṅgha**: Congregation.
+- **Tathāgata**: Epithet of the Buddha.

 ## 🤝 How to Contribute